1. 66302.880759

 Today I’d like to dig a little deeper into some ideas from Part 2.
 I’ve been talking about causal loop diagrams.
 Very roughly speaking, a causal loop diagram is a graph with labeled edges.
 I showed how to ‘pull back’ and ‘push forward’ these labels along maps of graphs. …

-Found 1 week ago on Azimuth
+Found 1 month, 1 week ago on Azimuth

 Bisimulations are standard in modal logic and, more generally, in the theory of state-transition systems.
 The quotient structure of a Kripke model with respect to the bisimulation relation is called a bisimulation contraction.
 The bisimulation contraction is a minimal model bisimilar to the original model, and hence, for (image-)finite models, a minimal model modally equivalent to the original.
 Similar definitions exist for bounded bisimulations (k-bisimulations) and bounded bisimulation contractions.
 Two finite models are k-bisimilar if and only if they are modally equivalent up to modal depth k.
 However, the quotient structure with respect to the k-bisimulation relation does not guarantee a minimal model preserving modal equivalence to depth k.
 In this paper, we remedy this asymmetry to standard bisimulations and provide a novel definition of bounded contractions called rooted k-contractions.
 We prove that rooted k-contractions preserve k-bisimilarity and are minimal with this property.
 Finally, we show that rooted k-contractions can be exponentially more succinct than standard k-contractions.

-Found 1 week ago on Thomas Bolander's site
+Found 1 month, 1 week ago on Thomas Bolander's site

 Truthmaker semantics is a non-classical logical framework that has recently garnered significant interest in philosophy, logic, and natural language semantics.
 It redefines the propositional connectives and gives rise to more fine-grained entailment relations than classical logic.
 In its model theory, truth is not determined with respect to possible worlds, but with respect to truthmakers, such as states or events.
 Unlike possible worlds, these truthmakers may be partial; they may be either coherent or incoherent; and they are understood to be exactly or wholly relevant to the truth of the sentences they verify.
 Truth-maker semantics generalizes collective, fusion-based theories of conjunction; alternative-based theories of disjunction; and nonstandard negation semantics.
 This article provides a gentle introduction to truthmaker semantics aimed at linguists; describes applications to various natural language phenomena such as imperatives, ignorance implicatures, and negative events; and discusses its similarities and differences to related frameworks such as event semantics, situation semantics, alternative semantics, and inquisitive semantics.

-Found 1 week, 1 day ago on Lucas Champollion's site
+Found 1 month, 1 week ago on Lucas Champollion's site

 In Part 2, I explained some stuff you can do with graphs whose edges are labeled by elements of a rig.
 Remember, a rig is like a ring, but it might not have negatives.
 A great example is the boolean rig, whose elements are truth values: The addition in this rig is ‘or’ and the multiplication is ‘and’. …

-Found 1 week, 1 day ago on Azimuth
+Found 1 month, 1 week ago on Azimuth

 In the previous post, I showed that Goodman and Quine’s counting method fails for objects that have too much overlap.
 I think (though the technical parts here are more difficult) that the same is true for their definition of the ancestral or transitive closure of a relation. …

-Found 1 week, 2 days ago on Alexander Pruss's Blog
+Found 1 month, 1 week ago on Alexander Pruss's Blog

 Generative artificial intelligence (AI) applications based on large language models have not enjoyed much success in symbolic processing and reasoning tasks, thus making them of little use in mathematical research.
 However, recently DeepMind’s AlphaProof and AlphaGeometry 2 applications have recently been reported to perform well in mathematical problem solving.
 These applications are hybrid systems combining large language models with rule-based systems, an approach sometimes called neuro-symbolic AI.
 In this paper, I present a scenario in which such systems are used in research mathematics, more precisely in theorem proving.
 In the most extreme case, such a system could be an autonomous automated theorem prover (AATP), with the potential of proving new humanly interesting theorems and even presenting team in research papers.
 The use of such AI applications would be transformative to mathematical practice and demand clear ethical guidelines.
 In addition to that scenario, I identify other, less radical, uses of generative AI in mathematical research.
 I analyse how guidelines set for ethical AI use in scientific research can be applied in the case of mathematics, arguing that while there are many similarities, there is also a need for mathematics-specific guidelines.